 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Today’s reality is that these organized criminals boost merchandise from any retailer who sells product that can be easily resold to a fencing operation.
-While flea markets, pawn shops, and makeshift stores have provided common places for the traditional booster of the past, online sales, or e-fencing, now allows an anonymous worldwide sales outlet.
+While flea markets, pawn shops, and makeshift stores have provided common places for the traditional booster of the past, online sales now allow an anonymous worldwide sales outlet.

 E-fencing is now a national outlet for sophisticated organized retail crime rings.
 Because of the easy ability to resell boosted merchandise, boosters work with lists that include everything from electronics to baby formula and low-end apparel to high-end designer clothing.
 It is common to find a wide array of merchandise in their vehicles or in homes for resale.